Skip to content

 Molls Cleuch Dod — common questions

-Molls Cleuch Dod is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 644m of ascent and takes most walkers 4-7 hours.
-Terrain: Cropped sheep pasture and pale moss over the whole watershed; the old wall offers a continuous handrail.
+On the OutdoorSCOT scale, Molls Cleuch Dod comes in at 4/5 — challenging.
+Expect roughly 14km and 644m of ascent on the usual route — 4-7 hours for most parties.
+Ground conditions: Cropped sheep pasture and pale moss over the whole watershed; the old wall offers a continuous handrail.

-When is the best time to climb Molls Cleuch Dod?
+What's the best month to climb Molls Cleuch Dod?

-Good signal on summit; EE reliable.
+Solid summit coverage; EE behaves well.
 Southern Uplands watershed viewpoint.

 Is Molls Cleuch Dod safe in winter?